Monster Prom Accessibility Report

 Visual Directional Cues: Additional in-game visual cues that signpost where to go next and how close you are to arriving.
 This can be with camera movement to focus on your destination or important items.
 It can use light, breadcrumb trails, in-world pointers to identify your mission's target location.

-If you want to play Monster Prom, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:
+If you want to play Monster Prom, but it doesn't offer the Navigation accessibility features you require, this similar game extends the Navigation accessibility: